Is Quinoa Keto Friendly? What are the Alternatives?

 If you’re on a keto diet, avoid grains and pseudo-grains like quinoa because their carb count is high.

-However, you can add it to your diet in small amounts and don’t eat it often.
+However, you can add it to your diet in small amounts and not eat it often.
 Instead of risking it all, consider having keto-friendly options such as cauliflower or shirataki rice.

 See Also